Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Avg.
 Std.
 Deviation

-The frequency response consistency of these cans is excellent.
-While there are slight deviations in low-bass, which can happen if you wear glasses or have thick hair, the rest of the range is very consistent.
-The treble delivery is also highly consistent across reseats.
+The frequency response consistency of these cans is impressive.
+While there are slight deviations in low-bass and high-mids, which can happen if you wear glasses or have thick hair, the rest of the range is very consistent.
 Once you achieve a good fit, you'll have consistent audio delivery.
+They're quite large, so you'll want to watch for gaps around your jaw, for example, if you have a smaller head.

 Raw Frequency Response